srnnkls/getml-examples/python/projects/consumer_expenditure/getting_started.md

 ## Install getML

 But first of all you have to install **getML**.
-Just go to our [download page](/download-page/), choose the track that fits you most, and unpack the tarball we provide.
+Just go to our [web page](https://get.ml), browse to the download page, choose the track that fits you most, and unpack the tarball we provide.
 That's it.

 ## Run getML